mendiolamj/cg-cloud-foundations-wiki/AWS-Fargate-lab.md

-# Uploading container image to ECR:
+# Creating a private repository:

 Be sure that Private is selected and click the orange button that says create repository: